jeffmsnyder/challenge/README.md

 ## Running the tests

-To run the tests, use the following command:
+To run the unit tests, use the following command:

 <pre>
-mvn clean test
+mvn surefire:test
 </pre>

 1. DatasetTest: tests for dataset